Torus: Topology

-Thus, the first homology group of the torus is isomorphic to its fundamental group-- which in particular can be deduced from Hurewicz theorem since $\pi_1(T^2)$ is abelian.
+Thus, the first homology group of the torus is isomorphic to its fundamental group-- which in particular can be deduced from the Hurewicz theorem since $\pi_1(T^2)$ is abelian.

 The cohomology groups with integer coefficients are isomorphic to the homology ones-- which can be seen either by direct computation, the universal coefficient theorem or even Poincaré duality.

 If a torus is punctured and turned inside out then another torus results, with lines of latitude and longitude interchanged.
 This is equivalent to building a torus from a cylinder, by joining the circular ends together, in two ways: around the outside like joining two ends of a garden hose, or through the inside like rolling a sock (with the toe cut off).
 Additionally, if the cylinder was made by gluing two opposite sides of a rectangle together, choosing the other two sides instead will cause the same reversal of orientation.

 Two-sheeted cover

 The 2-torus is a twofold branched cover of the 2-sphere, with four ramification points.
 Every conformal structure on the 2-torus can be represented as such a two-sheeted cover of the 2-sphere.
 The points on the torus corresponding to the ramification points are the Weierstrass points.
 In fact, the conformal type of the torus is determined by the cross-ratio of the four points.